simonmichael/hledger_site/src/1.50/hledger.md

 transaction has an implicit amount) to be split into multiple single-commodity postings, keeping the output parseable.

+#### print alignment

+Amounts are shown right-aligned within each transaction (but not aligned across all transactions; you can achieve that with ledger-mode in Emacs).

 #### print amount style

-Amounts are shown right-aligned within each transaction (but not aligned across all transactions; you can do that with ledger-mode in Emacs).

-Amounts will be (mostly) normalised to their [commodity display style](#commodity-display-style): their symbol placement, decimal mark, and digit group marks will be made consistent.
-By default, decimal digits are shown as they are written in the journal.
+Amounts will be displayed mostly in their [commodity\'s display style](#commodity-display-style), with standardised symbol placement, decimal mark, and digit group marks.
+This does not apply to their decimal digits; `print` normally shows the same decimal digits that are recorded in each journal entry.

-With the `--round` (*Added in 1.32*) option, `print` will try increasingly hard to display decimal digits according to the [commodity display styles](#commodity-display-style):
+You can override the decimal precisions with `print`\'s special `--round` option (*since 1.32*). `--round` tries to show amounts with their commodities\' standard decimal precisions, increasingly strongly:

 - `--round=none` show amounts with original precisions (default)
 - `--round=soft` add/remove decimal zeros in amounts (except costs)